Gradual charge order melting in Bi0.5Ca0.5MnO3 induced by ultrahigh magnetic field

-The slow CO melting can correspond to the slow nuclear growth in the first order phase transition.
-The nuclear growth accompanies the domain wall motion, consequently the slow domain wall motion also can be one of the origins.
-This discussion qualitatively agrees with the fact that the gradual CO melting appears only below $T_{\rm N}$.
+The broadening of the metamagnetic transition suggests that the spatial inhomogeneity or the slow dynamics.
+In addition, the broadening is asymmetric with respect to the way of changing magnetic field (ascending or descending).
+Therefore, we will discuss including this asymmetry.

+Generally, other perovskite-type rare earth manganites don't show the large asymmetric broadening as observed in this work.
+However, strictly, metamagnetic transitions of some perovskite-type manganites are asymmetric \cite{RN97}.
+In addition, almost all of high-field magnetization curves at low temperatures reported in M. Respaud $et\ al$ \cite{RN97} shows that the transition in the field descending process is sharper than that in the field ascending process.
+This tendency is consistent with this work.